Picture of New York

 Coca-Cola Dividends

 The Coca-Cola Company stock is classed as a dividend king as it has paid a growing dividend for over 50 years.
-Coca-Cola has been paying and increasing its dividend for over 60 years.
+In fact Coca-Cola has been paying and increasing its dividend for over 60 years.

 Payments are made in US dollars so income will fluctuate depending on the strength of the currency vs. US dollar.
 This is evident in the slight fluctuations shown in the file below.